aashuparajuli/markdown-to-html/benchmarks/benchmark_info.md

 v4:
 Before: parse_line_formatting_parse_lines processed every line and stored them in a Vec<String>.
 Then the entire Vec<String> was written to a file
-Change: parse_line_formatting_parse_lines will processs one line, write it to a file, then process the next line
+Change: parse_line_formatting_parse_lines will processs one line, write it to a file, then process the next line. file_io::FileAccess is a struct that stores the file to access so that the file is only opened once

 # Time data